10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 In the trekking trails, you can see many amusing flowers that have just started to bloom.
 You can see Rockfoils, Moss Campion, and Edelweiss in the alpine region.
 In the topical forest, the Pine, Oak, and Rhododendron Forest greet you.

 Since the monsoon rains take away clouds and dust, September is the time for the best views.
 The mountains still have a thick layer of snow from June/ July that looks magnificent.
-The sky is quite clear and every mountain in the Himalayas range looks magnificent.
+The sky is quite clear, and every mountain in the Himalaya range looks magnificent.

 Lots of Waterfalls on the trail